steinwurf/steinwurf-docs/source/getting_started.rst

 Download Tools (Windows)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-1. **C++11 compliant compiler:** You need a working C++11 compiler.
+1. **C++14 compliant compiler:** You need a working C++14 compiler.
 The latest
+   supported version is Visual Studio 2017: you can get the Community,
+   Express or Professional versions from the `VS download page`_ or you can
+   install the standalone Build Tools for Visual Studio 2017 (which is
+   a smaller package).
+If you need an earlier version, you may also use
-   supported version is `Visual Studio Express 2015 for Desktop`_, the
+   `Visual Studio Express 2015 for Desktop`_.
-   Professional and Community Editions should also work.
-Visual Studio 2017
-   is not supported at the moment.

 2. **Python:** You need a working Python installation.
 Find the available
    download on the `Python homepage`_.
 If you are in doubt about which version
-   to install, you may use the `Python 2.7.10 Windows Installer`_.
+   to install, you may use the `Python 2.7.15 Windows Installer`_.

 3. **Git:** There are several ways to get git on Windows.
 If you plan to use
    the waf build scripts to build our examples and unit tests, you should